 The OECD’s Development Assistance Committee (DAC) conducts periodic reviews of the individual development co-operation efforts of DAC members.
 The policies and programmes of each member are critically examined approximately once every five years.

 This review assesses the performance of Poland, not just that of its development co-operation agency, and examines both policy and implementation.
 It takes an integrated, system-wide perspective on the development co-operation and humanitarian assistance activities of Poland.

 Poland has built up a small but solid presence in international development and should now focus its limited resources on areas where it can make the most impact, allocating more funds to bilateral aid in priority countries and sectors, according to a new OECD Review.

 The OECD Development Co-operation Directorate is taking a fresh look at the results agenda in an effort to help advance results management among DAC members.

 The DAC defines aid to education as including education policy and administrative management, education facilities and training, teacher training and educational research, basic education, secondary education and post-secondary education.

-The detailed final aid figures for 2011 are now available on the OECD Aid Statistics web site.
-The new data add significant detail to preliminary Official Development Assistance (ODA) statistics that were released in April 2011.
-The final figures show that in 2011, net ODA was USD 134 billion, representing 0.31% of donors’ combined gross national income.
+The detailed final aid figures for 2015 are available since end December 2016.
+The data add significant detail to preliminary Official Development Assistance (ODA) statistics that were released in April 2016.